 All in all, this movie is highly forgettable and filled with immoral, pagan content.
 MOVIEGUIDE® recommends that media-wise audiences, especially impressionable teenagers and young adults, pursue more worthwhile entertainment.

+SCOTT PILGRIM VS THE WORLD is a highly stylized action comedy in the style of Japanese animation and arcade video games.
+The story follows a young man who must fight for the woman he loves by defeating her seven deadly exes, including a lesbian fling.
+Michael Cera plays a 23-year-old loser who finds the girl of his dreams, Ramona.
+To win Romana’s heart, Scott must first defeat all of Ramona’s exes – the League of Evil Exes – in a series of deadly duels.
+Scott Pilgrim may be able to win Ramona’s love, but will he learn self-respect and personal integrity?
 SCOTT PILGRIM VS THE WORLD is highly stylized, quirky and sometimes surprisingly entertaining, yet completely forgettable.
 Most disturbing, though, is the movie’s worldview.
 Other than a few moments, the movie’s pagan worldview lacks any redeeming qualities.
 At times, the movie feels more like a diatribe for sinful, alternate lifestyle choices rather than an action comedy.
 It has an over-the-top homosexual character, plenty of foul language, 11 bleeped-out “f” words for comical purposes, stylized violence, lying, and revenge.
 The movie is targeted at teenagers, so parents should be on the watch.